Rhymlore/htcondor-web/experimental/ospool/byoc/anvil.md

 First, you will need to determine the project ID of your allocation on Anvil.
 If you already know your project ID, you can skip this section.
-If not, log in to login.xsede.org in a terminal and run the following command.
+If not, log in to `anvil.rcac.purdue.edu` in a terminal and run the following command.
 (Don't copy the `$`; in this and other examples further down the page, the `$` just signifies something you type in, rather than something that the computer prints out.)

-	$ gsissh anvil mybalance
+	$ mybalance

 Choose one of the rows in the top half of the table (there may be only one row) and remember the entry in the NAME column.
-For the rest of these instructions, we'll use PROJECT_ID where you need to put that entry.
+For the rest of these instructions, we'll use `PROJECT_ID` where you need to put that entry.

 #### Instructions